Iowa: Population

+According to a version of Encyclopædia Britannica published in 1999, Germans are the largest ethnic group in Iowa.
+Other major ethnic groups in Iowa include Irish and English.
+There are also Dutch communities in state.
+The Dutch can be found in Pella, in the centre of the state, and in Orange City, in the northwest.
+There is a Norwegian community in Decorah in northeast Iowa; and there is Czech and Slovak communities in both Cedar Rapids and Iowa City.
+Smaller numbers of Greeks and Italians are scattered in Iowa's metropolitan areas.
+The majority of Hispanics in Iowa are of Mexican origin.
+African Americans, who constitute around 2% of Iowa's population, didn't live in the state in any appreciable numbers until the early 20th century.
+Many blacks worked in the coal-mining industry of southern Iowa.
+Others blacks migrated to Waterloo, Davenport, and Des Moines, where the black population remained substantial in the early 21st century.
+The African-American population in Des Moines experienced a significant increase with the establishment of the Colored Officers Training Camp at Fort Des Moines in 1917.
+Following the conclusion of World War I in 1918, numerous African-American families made the decision to remain in Des Moines.
+This marked the inception of a thriving community that eventually became a residence for numerous African-American leaders.
+There is one federally recognized tribe in Iowa, the Sac and Fox Tribe of the Mississippi in Iowa, and in 2020, 14,486 identified as being Native American alone, and 41,472 did in combination with one or more other races.

 As of the 2010 census, the population of Iowa was 3,046,355.
 The gender makeup of the state was 49.5% male and 50.5% female.
 23.9% of the population were under the age of 18; 61.2% were between the ages of 18 and 64; and 14.9% were 65 years of age or older.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,419 homeless people in Iowa.

 According to the 2016 American Community Survey, 5.6% of Iowa's population were of Hispanic or Latino origin (of any race): Mexican (4.3%), Puerto Rican (0.2%), Cuban (0.1%), and other Hispanic or Latino origin (1.0%).
 The five largest ancestry groups were: German (35.1%), Irish (13.5%), English (8.2%), American (5.8%), and Norwegian (5.0%).

 Birth data

 Note: Births in table don't add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.